moonmouse11/Notes/README.md

 Looks ugly in Github - but wonderful in [Obsidian](https://obsidian.md/).

-Try to update it for nice look in GiHub
+Try to update it for nice look in GitHub.